-I’m reading article about a new sports sedan coming to the market.
+I’m reading an article about a new sports sedan coming to the market.
 Low-slung lines, throaty exhausts, lines that appear to be in motion while the car is in park.
-As happens with many males, involuntary sounds erupt from deepest spaces inside, eventually finding a way onto display in an open room.
+As happens with many males, involuntary sounds erupt from deepest spaces inside, eventually finding a way onto an open room.
 If you are one of us, you have no control over this reaction.

 “Whoah.
 Top speed 165,” I said.